ratopi/soap-json-gateway-server/README.md

 Now call the URL

-    localhost:3000/airport/information/JFK
+    curl "localhost:3000/airport/information/JFK"

-in your favorite browser.
+with curl or just in your favorite browser.

 _Have fun_